 According to available information, no Threatened Ecological Communities or Priority Ecological Communities (TECs or PECs) are known within the amendment area (GIS Database) and none were identified during the flora and vegetation survey (Mattiske, 2015).
+A Level 2 flora and vegetation survey of the amendment area and surrounding areas (Gloster Project area) did not identify the presence of any TECs or PECs (Mattiske, 2015).
 The closest known PEC is located more than 50 kilometres east (GIS Database).